timfish/aurelia-electron-webpack/README.md

 yarn start
 ```

-Alternatively, in vscode, go to `Debug`, select the `Debug Both Processes` configuration and and
+Alternatively, in vscode, go to `Debug`, select the `Debug Both Processes` configuration and start
-start the debug session with breakpoints in either process.
+the debug session with breakpoints in either process.

 ## Production Build